-Thersites is a relatively small asteroid that shares Jupiter's orbit around the sun.
+Thersites is a large asteroid that shares Jupiter's orbit around the sun.
 NASA JPL has not classified Thersites as potentially hazardous because its orbit does not bring it close to Earth.

-Thersites orbits the sun every 4,474 days (12.25 years), coming as close as 4.73 AU and reaching as far as 5.90 AU from the sun.
-Thersites is about 68.2 kilometers in diameter, making it larger than most asteroids, comparable in size to the U.S. state of Rhode Island.
+Thersites orbits the sun every 4,470 days (12.24 years), coming as close as 4.73 AU and reaching as far as 5.90 AU from the sun.
+Thersites is about 68.2 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to the U.S. state of Rhode Island.